Pullusb/GP_refine_strokes/README.md

 Two buttons
 One keep only first and last point so in-between point information like thickness are lost
-The other straighten the point and you can affect influence.
+The other straighten the point and you can affect influence. shift+click to reset infuence to 100% ctrl+click for homogen pressure
 ![straighten](https://github.com/Pullusb/images_repo/raw/master/GPR_straight_influence.gif)

+**to Circle**
+Tranform into average circle
+shift+click to reset infuence to 100%
+ctrl+click for homogen pressure

 **select by angle** : F9 to access angle tolerance tweaking
 ![angle based selection](https://github.com/Pullusb/images_repo/raw/master/GPR_select_by_angle.gif)